isomerpages/nlb-reference/_singapore-people/l-lim-tze-peng.md

 Reviews Lim’s exhibition at the Singapore Tyler Print Institute in July 2006, calling attention to his artistic tropes and motifs in particular, and includes quotes from various artist friends of Lim who identify that the latter’s work orchestrates a convergence between the painting and calligraphic art traditions.

 * Huang, L. (2012, April 26).
-Bali’s beauty in paint.
-The Straits Times.
-Retrieved from Factiva.
+[Bali’s beauty in paint](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes20120426-1.2.60.3.2).
+The Straits Times, p.
+5. Retrieved from NewspaperSG.

 Announces Lim’s new solo exhibition entitled Tze Peng in Bali, which showcases his series of works that elect as their subject matter Bali, Indonesia, as well as a brief introduction into his creative process.

 * Huang, L. (2014, March 21).
-Calligraphy with a burst of color.
-The Straits Times.
-Retrieved from Factiva.
+[Calligraphy with a burst of color](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes20140321-1.2.62.5.3).
+The Straits Times, p.
+12. Retrieved from NewspaperSG.

 Reports on Lim’s new artistic direction in developing what he christens hutuzi (muddled calligraphy), of which 30 works that demonstrate these sensibilities will be mounted at an exhibition sponsored by four of his patrons.